siborg95/Neuro-Sharp-System/README.md

   - Real-time Trauma Loop Detection
 - 💽 **Offline Capability**: Portable USB-ready system builds
 - 🌐 **Public Release**: This system is non-commercial and Creative Commons licensed for use by others with attribution.
+-
+- 📜 Legal Attribution & Licensing
+This project is protected and governed under the following legal declarations and licenses:

+LICENSE.txt — Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)

+COPYRIGHT.md — Copyright statement confirming Simon Tunnicliffe as the original author and creator

+AUTHORS.txt — Official authorship file naming Simon Tunnicliffe as the sole contributor to NeuroSharp

+NOTICE.md — Additional legal notices and public disclaimer

+Redistribution, reuse, or modification of any part of this system without express permission is strictly prohibited.
+All rights reserved unless otherwise specified in the LICENSE.

+© 2025 Simon Tunnicliffe.
+NeuroSharp is a protected cognitive prosthesis system.
+Public use permitted under non-commercial, non-derivative conditions.

 ---